Gothenburg: Government

-Proportion of foreign born
+Demographics

 In 2019, approximately 28% (159,342 residents) of the population of Gothenburg were foreign born and approximately 46% (265,019 residents) had at least one parent born abroad.
 In addition, approximately 12% (69,263 residents) were foreign citizens.

-In 2016, 45% of Gothenburg's immigrant population is from other parts of Europe, and 10% of the total population is from another Nordic country.
+In 2016, 45% of Gothenburg's immigrant population was from other parts of Europe, and 10% of the total population was from another Nordic country.

+The city's population increased by 9,292 during 2022.

 Education

 Gothenburg has two universities, both of which started as colleges founded by private donations in the 19th century.
 The University of Gothenburg has about 38,000 students and is one of the largest universities in Scandinavia, and one of the most versatile in Sweden.
 Chalmers University of Technology is a well-known university located in Johanneberg 2 km south of the inner city, lately also established at Lindholmen in Norra Älvstranden, Hisingen.

 In 2015, there were ten adult education centres in Gothenburg: Agnesbergs folkhögskola, Arbetarrörelsens folkhögskola i Göteborg, Finska folkhögskolan, Folkhögskolan i Angered, Göteborgs folkhögskola, Kvinnofolkhögskolan, Mo Gård folkhögskola, S:ta Birgittas folkhögskola, Västra Götalands folkhögskolor and Wendelsbergs folkhögskola.

 In 2015, there were 49 high schools in Gothenburg.
 Some of the more notable schools are Hvitfeldtska gymnasiet, Göteborgs Högre Samskola, Sigrid Rudebecks gymnasium and Polhemsgymnasiet.
 Some high-schools are also connected to large Swedish corporations, such as SKF Technical high-school owned by SKF and Gothenburg's technical high-school jointly owned by Volvo, Volvo Cars and Gothenburg municipality.

-There are two folkhögskola that teach fine arts: Domen and Goteborg Folkhögskola.
+There are two adult education centers that teach fine arts: Domen and Göteborg Folkhögskola.